j2969719/doublecmd-plugins/plugins/wfx/wfx_scripts/scripts/readme.md

 Called to get the real location of the virtual file.
 The script should print the local path to stdout.

-## getfields
-`SCRIPT getfields`

-_Available only when plugin is compiled with `-D FIELDS_API`_

-Call to get a list of string fields to use in `Options -> Files views -> Columns -> Custom Columns`.
-The script should print a line-by-line list of supported fields to stdout.

-Attention, the plugin calls all available scripts that set `Fs_GetSupportedField_Needed` option previously, with this command _at the stage of its own initialization_, before calling the script with the **init** command.

 ## getvalue
-`SCRIPT getvalue FIELD FILE`
+`SCRIPT getvalue FILE`

-_Available only when plugin is compiled with `-D FIELDS_API`_

-Call to get the value of a `FIELD` for a virtual `FILE`.
+Call to get the value of a extra field for a virtual `FILE`.
 The script should print the value to stdout.

+## reset
+`SCRIPT reset

+Called to reset setting to defaults.